mycoopshop/MailCtlr/README.md

 * Insert all request date and click "Install"
 * Now you can use MailCtlr...
 Enjoy!

+# MailCtlr Translation

+Now you can translate MailCtlr in your language!

+* By using the following link: http://www.mailctlr.org/translate/ [ask an account to info@mailctlr.org to start translating]
+* Translating using the po file that you find in the folder /lang/en_EN/LC_MESSAGES/mailctlr.po

 # MailCtlr License
 MailCtlr is licensed GNU AFFERO GENERAL PUBLIC LICENSE http://www.gnu.org/licenses/agpl-3.0.html